Moments of doing Better

 The Cronulla Sharks began their celebration last Saturday, August 9th, in a hard-fought match against the St. George Illawarra Dragons in which our mighty women stormed home with a 21-12 victory.

-This Saturday, August 16th, the NRLW Sharks will host the Gold Coast Titans in the second match of the Indigenous Round, with the full support of Quest, major partner and front-of-jersey sponsor of the team.
+This Saturday, August 16th, the Cronulla Sharks will host the Gold Coast Titans in the second match of the Indigenous Round, with the full support of Quest, major partner and front-of-jersey sponsor of the team.

 Designs by Aboriginal artist Jordan Ardler - worn with pride and place